TechPaull/Student_Perfomance_Indicator/README.md

-This is and End to End Machined Learning Project that seeks to Predicat Students scores based on certain factors
+This is and End to End Machined Learning Project that seeks to Predict Students scores based on certain factors